gvwilson/sensibleadventures/cloudherd/new.md

 side---for once, we won't be stuck looking after the littles."

-Six sat down to dinner, Indy and the two elders from the village and the princess, Major Bonzon, and Sergeant Dorbu in uniform.
+Six sat down to dinner, Indy and the two elders from the village and the princess, Colonel Bonzon, and Sergeant Dorbu in uniform.
 "What's taking so long?"
 Noxy muttered out of the corner of her mouth.
 They were standing with their backs against the wall next to the kitchen door, waiting awkwardly as Aft put finishing touches on the evening